cisco/mindmeld/docs/source/intent_classification.rst

   # Evaluate the model
   intent_classifier.evaluate(data='eval_set.txt')

-The "model" argument determines which model config to use (as specified in your config file).
-In the above example, the "logreg" model defined in your config file will be used for training.
+The **model** argument determines which model config to use (as specified in the config file).
+In the above example, the *"logreg"* model defined in the config file will be used for training.

-For a grid sweep over model hyperparameters, you can specify a param_grid dict object in your fit method.
-For example, for a SVM model you can define the `kernel` and the regularization parameter `C`.
+For a grid sweep over model hyperparameters, you can specify a param_grid dict object in the fit method.
+For example, for a SVM model you can define the **kernel** and the regularization parameter **C**.
 Additionally, if you want to do Cross Validation, you can define a CV iterator by specifying the number of splits.

 .. code-block:: python

+  from mindmeld.cross_validation import StratifiedKFold

-  # Specify your grid search params
+  # Specify grid search params
   params = {
     "C": [1, 10, 100, 1000, 5000],
     "class_bias": [0.5],